dkirkby/E4S/projects/Chatter.md

     value = ord(char)
     return ...
 ```
-Since this function makes no use of any special M4 features, you can test it in any python environment on your computer, if that is more convenient.
+Since this function makes no use of any special MicroPython or Pico features, you can test it in any python environment on your computer, if that is more convenient.
 Note the use of the [ord function](https://docs.python.org/3/library/functions.html#ord) to convert any character to a corresponding integer value in the range 0-255 (for standard ASCII characters).

 Test your `char_to_bits` by checking that `A` returns `[1, 0, 0, 0, 0, 0, 1, 0]` and `z` returns `[0, 1, 0, 1, 1, 1, 1, 0]`.
 If your arrays are backwards, you have implemented most-significant bit (MSB) ordering instead of the desired LSB ordering.